Shadow Touched 5e

 Tomasz Jedruszek - Wizards of the Coast - Shadowmage Infiltrator

-What is Shadow Touched in 5e?
+Learn more.
+What Is Shadow Touched 5e?

 Opposite the bright and whimsical world of the Feywild, the plane of shadow called Shadowfell exists.
 As a foil to the world of the fey, this plane is known as “a bleak, desolate place full of decay and death.”.